k-gifford/fyp/README.md

 the analysis.
 Several performance measures such as average vehicle journey time and average vehicle waiting time are considered using the same flows of traffic over a given time period.

-Implementing the adaptive control in Python.
+# Milestones Met

+Implemented the intelligent traffic light algorithm as described in this paper: http://bit.ly/2DDMs59.

+Exported the traffic light phase states for the static, actuated and dynamic traffic light control algorithms and plotting them using plotly.

 # Currently

-Implementing the intelligent traffic light algorithm as described in this paper: http://bit.ly/2DDMs59
+Extracting vehicle information for each time step and graphing the results.

+Changing traffic flows to analyze how the different control algorithms manage.